-Assessing the acceptability, service delivery requirements, and use-effectiveness of the diaphragm in Colombia, Philippines, and Turkey
+Assessing the acceptability, service delivery requirements, and use-effectiveness of the diaphragm in Colombia, Philippines, and Turkey (HTML)

 Bulat,Aysen; Ortayli,Nuriye; Ringheim,Karin; Cottingham,Jane; Farley,Timothy M.M.; Peregoudov,Alexander; Joanis,Carol; Palmore,Susan; Brady,Martha; Diaz,Juan; Ojeda,Gabriel; Ramos,Rebecca

 Contraception 63(5): 267-275